-Minors in English English Liberal Arts Minor 3 course units
+Minors in English English Liberal Arts Minor

 The English minor is designed to offer students an opportunity to explore literature written in English (including translations from other languages).
 Students may complement literature courses with creative writing and/or English language courses.